sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 - Numerical methods for nonlinear PDEs
 - Scientific computing and optimization

-I am also interested in variety of other topics not necessarily restricted to this.
+I am also interested in variety of other topics outside of these in Applied Mathematics and Statistics.
+So, feel free to reach out if you are looking for collaboration.
 You can find my teaching methodology, research projects, and associated softwares on this website.

 <!-- rebuild trigger -->